ErikPereiraAlves/Spring-Boot-Products-Images/README.md

 =====================================================================

-Solution:
+# Solution:

-Stack applied: Spring boot maven application using embedded H2 database.
+* Stack applied: Spring boot maven application using embedded H2 database.

-Please note:
+## Please note:
         I created the tables a bit different.
 For both Product and Image, there are more columns.
 For image specifically i used a column called url for the image's location.
-        And didn't use the column Type.
+        And didn't use the column Type, as i used URL column.
 The reason is that I only saw the DER from the recruiters email afterwards.
 But i strongly believe my solution is even more complete than the required example.

+### NOTE: parent products should have its parentProductId set to null.
+Example:

+            INSERT INTO PRODUCT (PRODUCT_ID, PRODUCT_PARENT_ID, PRODUCT_NAME,PRODUCT_DESC,PRODUCT_PRICE,PRODUCT_CREATED_TS,PRODUCT_UPDATED_TS)
+            VALUES (1,null,'Apple Iphone','Apple Smartphones', 0.0,CURRENT_TIMESTAMP(),CURRENT_TIMESTAMP());

-How to Run and Test:
+* How to Run and Test:

 1- Running Spring Boot Application

-We can run the spring boot application using the following maven command.
+* We can run the spring boot application using the following maven command.

     mvn spring-boot:run

-Run tests:
+* Run tests:
     mvn test